michael0401/js-queue/README.md

 #JS-Queue.js

-js-queue.js is a utility module which provide functions for operating with hash-table.
+js-queue.js is a utility module which provide functions for operating with job queue.
 It can be used both in the [node.js](http://nodejs.org) and browser.

 ##Download